A panel moderated by Political Analytics program founder Professor Gregory Wawro explores what the midterms reveal about the state of the country.

 “I think the political prediction industry is rotten, as it’s built on clicks,” said Dr. Usher.
 “If it’s data-driven, it’s based on flawed data.
 Worst of all is when it’s not data-driven.”

-Professor Robert Y. Shapiro specializes in American politics, with research and teaching interests in public opinion, policymaking, political leadership, the mass media, and applications of statistical methods.
+Wallace S. Sayre Professor of Government and Professor of International and Public Affairs Robert Y. Shapiro specializes in American politics, with research and teaching interests in public opinion, policymaking, political leadership, the mass media, and applications of statistical methods.
 He discussed complications that have arisen in polling.
 “The problem with polling is not the polls, it is election polling, and in particular, election polling in particular states,” he said.
 “You’re trying to generalize an electorate that doesn't exist until Election Day, whereas general polls are polls of the public at large, for which you know the characteristics of that population from census data, and you can weigh the biases of that population accordingly.”

 Professor Shapiro mentioned biases that pollsters have found in state polls, such as biases that underweighted white working class voters in the 2016 election–problems that continued into the 2020 election.
 “They thought they had adjusted for that, but, well, they hadn’t–the people they adjusted for turned out to be different from the white working class people who didn’t respond to the polls.”